bomeng/smartbench/README.md

     git clone http://git.jd.com/bo.meng/smartbench.git
     ```

-2. Configuration
+3. Configuration

     Configure the project (HDFS, Spark, TPC-DS, etc.) by creating the configuration files in the `conf` folder.
-There are also some templates to get started.
+There are also some templates to get started,
+    for example, you can use `hadoop.conf.template` to configure hadoop related properties.
     Most of the time, you will need `hibench.conf`, `spark.conf`, `hadoop.conf` and `tpcds.conf` to be properly configured.

-3. Data preparation
+4. Data preparation

     Test data will be generated via TPC-DS tools.
 First go to TPC-DS directory and compile the source code:
     ```sh